turi-code/userguide/deployment/pred-on-premises.md

 ```

 #### Use
 GraphLab Create is required to connect to Dato Predictive Services and deploy/monitor/manage the service.
-You can download GraphLab Create through https://dato.com/download/, where you can get a trial license valid for 30 days.
-We recommend to use pip or Conda to create a self-contained environment for hosting your GraphLab Create installation.
+For more information on obtaining and installing GraphLab Create see [Getting Started](https://dato.com/learn/userguide/install.html).

 After you have installed GraphLab Create, you can connect to the predictive service; In the code sample below remember to replace `ps-path` with your actual ps path specified in installation step 4 above.
 If this is an HDFS path, you need to have set up your environment to have access to HDFS (either by setting HADOOP_CLASSPATH or HADOOP_CONF_DIR).